lexisandoval/lexisandoval.github.io/_posts/2021-05-26-react_redux_and_rails_project_guide.markdown

 ---
 layout: post
 title:      "React/Redux & Rails Project Guide"
-date:       2021-05-26 15:18:15 +0000
+date:       2021-05-26 11:18:16 -0400
 permalink:  react_redux_and_rails_project_guide
 ---

 By the end of the week I will have completed my final Flatiron portfolio project.
 This last project really threw me in a loop and I must say it was by far the most time-consuming and challenging project I have worked on thus far.
 Learning Redux was quite difficult for me and it took awhile for me to understand the material as there are *many* files involved in a (or at least *my*) Redux project.
-So, I thought it would be helpful to provide a getting started guide for the frontend and backend as well as a logic flow guide for Redux.
+So, I thought it would be helpful to provide a getting started guide for the frontend and backend as well as a build flow guide for Redux.

 **When creating a Rails API, it is best to follow these steps:**